 Years of Conflict in Yemen

-Seven years after the outbreak of war, Yemenis are still suffering from its devastating consequences.
-According to data collected in 2015, more than 19,000 civilians have been killed and injured due to airstrikes alone.
+Seven years after the war outbreak, Yemenis still suffer from its devastating consequences.
+Data collected in 2015 shows that more than 19,000 civilians have been killed and injured due to airstrikes alone.
 The most casualties within one month since the beginning of the war were recorded in 2022, with 139 dead and 187 wounded people.
 The economic effects of the war and lack of funding for the Yemen Humanitarian Response Plan have caused a widespread need among Yemeni citizens and led to 17 million people facing acute food insecurity.
 In addition, over 20 million people need urgent humanitarian assistance.

 Best Way to Help Yemeni People